 Looking for the most beautiful places in Romania?
 Look no further.
 As a local, I know more about what things to do in Romania than any travel agencies or paid tours.
 Here’s a list of places to visit in Romania that will make you say ‘Wow’.

 This list is probably the most extensive list you’ll find on the entire internet.
-It’s more of a guide than a quick checklist of places to visit in Romania, and if you do want to see them all, it will take probably more than 1 month.
+It’s more of a guide than a quick checklist of places to visit in Romania, and if you do want to see them all, it will probably take more than one month.

 That’s how big and beautiful Romania really is.